On the Identity of the Two Witnesses

 Tapestry: The Enduring Witness of God’s Word

-The symbolic and covenantal imagery woven throughout Scripture — the lampstands, olive trees, pillars, and anointed ones — converges into a single, compelling truth: God’s Word stands as His enduring witness in the world.
+The symbolic and covenantal imagery woven throughout Scripture — the candlesticks, olive trees, pillars, and anointed ones — converges into a single, compelling truth: God’s Word stands as His enduring witness in the world.

-From Zechariah’s vision to John’s Revelation, the pattern is consistent and intentional: the Old and New Testaments form a Spirit‑empowered, dual testimony that cannot be silenced, rejected, or extinguished.
+Throughout history, His testimony has often been mediated through agents who speak, act, and represent Him, not limited to ordinary human prophets.
+From Zechariah’s vision to John’s Revelation, the pattern is consistent: the Old and New Testaments together form a Spirit‑empowered, dual testimony that cannot be silenced, rejected, or extinguished.

-What began in the prophets and was embodied in Christ continues through Scripture itself, shining through the churches and upheld by the Spirit.
+What began in the prophets and was embodied in Christ continues through Scripture itself — shining through the churches and upheld by the Spirit.

 Summary List of Scripture References